 July 7 - St-Girons 80 miles, 8000 feet

-July 8 - St-Girons Rest day or loop ride
+July 8 and 9 - St-Girons Rest day or loop ride

 July 10 - Bagnères de Luchon 68 miles, 8600 feet, via Col de la Core